-Home sales increased in every autonomoous region last year with the exception of Castille-La Mancha, a landlocked region that does not benefit from foreign demand.
+Home sales increased in every autonomous region last year with the exception of Castilla-La Mancha, a landlocked region that does not benefit from foreign demand.

 Nationally, sales were up 9.2% last year, the second year of recovery in sales, but down from the 20.7% increase clocked up in 2014.

 On an annualised basis, sales rose by 5.2% in Q1, 16.3% in Q2, 17% in Q3, and just 0.8% in Q4, so sales growth slowed dramatically at the end of the year.
 However, the latest figures from the notaries show sales back on the up and up in the first two months of this year.